IBM/Akka-cluster-deploy-kubernetes/README.md

 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)
 <!--Add a new Title and fill in the blanks -->
 # Deploy Akka Cluster on Kubernetes
-In this Code Pattern, we will deploy an Akka Cluster on Kubernetes.
-Kubernetes is the popular micorservices orchastration tool.
-One of the main features of Kubernetes is to scale in and out pods on demand.
-Akka cluster by itself is elastic, can scale in or out on demand.
-However, Akka cluster only manages the applications but not the containers.
-So it is necessary to deploy the Akka cluster on some microservies platform such as Kubernetes.

-By Akka's design, the "seed node(s)" are the master(s) of the cluster.
-Any woker node has to register to the seed node(s) at bootstrapping stage or otherwise it will not be able to join the cluster.
-Even for a single module applicaiton like our example, there has to be one or more seed node.
+In this Code Pattern, we will deploy a simple Akka application on Kubernetes to demonstrate how you can build an inherently scalable, distributed solution.

+Akka is “a set of open-source libraries for designing scalable, resilient systems that span processor cores and networks”.
+Akka Cluster, in particular, enables the distribution of an application over a cluster, thereby lending elasticity to the application by automatically scaling out or in with the number of members in the cluster.
+Kubernetes is a container orchestration platform and has the ability to automatically scale the number of pods up or down in response to workload.
+Together, the two work in concert: your Akka cluster expands automatically as Kubernetes scales the number of pods running for a particular Kubernetes deployment.

+One key enabler of this elasticity is the ability for new nodes to join the Akka cluster automatically.
+Akka clusters are a peer-to-peer framework, however some nodes must be designated “seed” nodes when the cluster is initialized.
+These serve as an initial point of contact for new nodes.
+When new nodes are brought online, they can join the cluster automatically by first sending a message to all seed nodes in the cluster, followed by a “join” command to the seed node that responds first.
+Without seed nodes you would have to manually or programmatically add nodes to the cluster.

-This solution uses Docker to build container image.
-In kubernettes, we use `StatefulSet` than a deployment to handle the special requirements of Akka.
-And sbt build tool is default for Scala in Akka.
-There is no 3rd party framworks or tools involved.
+This solution uses Docker to build a single container image.
+In Kubernetes, we use StatefulSet rather than Deployment to guarantee the orderly startup of seed nodes.
 ## Flow
 <!--Remember to dump an image in this path-->
 ![Architecture Diagram](https://media.github.ibm.com/user/1650/files/3ad7cfd0-161b-11e8-9f5e-3324668e4739)